elvisburrniku/Clientlly-Webpage/replit.md

-✓ Removed promotional badge with sparkle animations for cleaner design ✓ Updated first step title from "Choose Plan" to "Choose the perfect plan for your business" ✓ Streamlined step indicator with more descriptive and professional step naming
+✓ Removed promotional badge with sparkle animations for cleaner design ✓ Updated first step title from "Choose Plan" to "Choose the perfect plan for your business" ✓ Streamlined step indicator with more descriptive and professional step naming ✓ Added main page title "Choose the perfect plan for your business" with gradient text effects and animations

 ✓ COMPLETED trust indicators enhancement with bold styling, animations, and dedicated pages (July 27, 2025) ✓ Made all trust indicators (Free setup & migration, Cancel anytime, 24/7 expert support, Bank-level security) bold with gradient animations